cs373gc-fall-2016/spartify/README.md

 Setup:
 PostgreSQL needs to be installed.
-This is platform dependendent so you'll just have to google setup instructions on your resprecive platform.
+Apparantly you can use http://postgresapp.com/ if your using mac OS X.
+Installation instructions for Ubuntu ared below and I would expect that the experience would be fairly similar.
+If your using windows well then your on your on figuring out how to install it.

 The following instructions will setup PostgresSQl for Ubuntu:
 ```